 Zinc deficiency symptoms may be very subtle and difficult to identify.
 Basal leaf of midrib chlorosis, bronzing of leaf blades, staking of leaf sheaths, reduced number of tillers and shorter internodes can be indicative of the pathology.
 Most of these symptoms, together with floating leaves can also be observed after flooding.
 Plants fail to grow properly and spikelets are sterile, even after application of nitrogen-rich fertilizers.
-In some cases, young or middle-aged leaves can develop small, dusty, brown spots whereas brown blotches or streaks appear on older leaves.
-Plant growth is uneven and time to crop maturity increases.
+In some cases, young or middle-aged leaves can develop small, dusty, brown spots, whereas brown blotches or streaks appear on older leaves.
+Plant growth is uneven and it takes longer to reach crop maturity.
 In the worst cases, the symptoms are only observed after flooding and characterized by high plant mortality.

 Application of organic manure to the seedbed, or to the field a few days after transplanting reduces the odds of observing zinc deficiency.
 Drain permanently flooded fields periodically.

-Products containing ZnSO4 can be spread in the nursery seedbed.
-Alternatively, seeds or seedlings can be immersed in a 2−4% ZnO suspension before sowing or transplanting.
+To avoid deficiencies, products containing zinc sulphate (ZnSO4) can be spread in the nursery seedbed or in the fields (in the latter case, 20kg/acre once every second season).
+Alternatively, seeds or seedlings can be immersed in a 2−4% zinc oxide (ZnO) solution before sowing or transplanting.
+After noticing the first symptoms of deficiency, zinc sulphate (2g/l) can be applied twice at 5 days interval.
+When zinc deficiency is observed after flooding, the best solution is to drain the soil and apply zinc fertilizers when the soil is dried and new roots and shoots have formed.
 Application of zinc products into the floodwater is not effective.
-When zinc deficiency is observed after flooding, the best solution is to drain the soil and apply zinc fertilizers when the soil is dried and new roots and shoots have formed.